angular/angular/aio/content/guide/template-syntax.md

 You're free to change anything, anywhere, during this turn of the event loop.

 Like template expressions, template *statements* use a language that looks like #{_JavaScript}.
-The template statement parser is different than the template expression parser and specifically supports both basic assignment (`=`) and chaining expressions (with !{__chaining_op}).
+The template statement parser differs from the template expression parser and specifically supports both basic assignment (`=`) and chaining expressions (with !{__chaining_op}).

 However, certain #{_JavaScript} syntax is not allowed:

 * !{__new_op}
 * increment and decrement operators, `++` and `--`
 * operator assignment, such as `+=` and `-=`
 * the bitwise operators `|` and `&`
 * the [template expression operators](#expression-operators)

 ### Statement context

 As with expressions, statements can refer only to what's in the statement context such as an event handling method of the component instance.

 The *statement context* is typically the component instance.
 The *deleteHero* in `(click)="deleteHero()"` is a method of the data-bound component.

 {@example 'template-syntax/ts/src/app/app.component.html' region='context-component-statement'}